blindsey/vagrant-postgres-rails/README.md

 vagrant-dev-env
 ===============

-A vagrant development setup for 12.04 LTS (precise64) using chef with postgres, ruby 2.0.0, rails 3.2.x, and redis.
+A vagrant + chef-solo setup for 12.04 LTS (precise64) using postgresql, ruby 1.9.3, rails 3.2.x, imagemagick, and redis.

 Installation
 ------------